STEEPLEBUSH (Spirea Tomentosa) GROWING ON THE MEADOW AT STEEPLETOP

-Mission: Founded in 1973 and located on the former home of poet/activist Edna St. Vincent Millay, The Millay Colony for the Arts is an artists’ residency program and artists’ center located in the Berkshire foothills of Austerlitz, New York.
-Our mission is to nurture and promote the vitality of the arts by supporting artists with rural retreats and workshops, and to support students, our artists-to-be, with a range of free arts programs and mentorships.
-In all that we do, the goal is to encourage creative intensity and exploration and foster community among artists from every background and at every stage of their career.
+MISSION: To nurture and promote the vitality of the arts by supporting artists with rural retreats and workshops, and to support students, our artists-to-be, with a range of programs and mentorships.
+In all that we do, the goal is to encourage creative intensity and exploration while fostering community among artists from every background and at every stage of their career.